Respectful and Intimate Relationships

 - Getting school administration and community support.

-discuss pornography with students.
+‘safe places’ to discuss pornography with students.
 It is an ideal professional development resource for teachers planning to deliver Years 10-12 Respectful Relationships lessons related to pornography, consent, pornography addiction and the non-consensual sharing of intimate images.Download teacher guide

 ‘Pornography v.
 Reality’.
 These include consent, if sex acts depicted in pornographic films are real and how people learn about sex.
 They also raise other issues to discuss with students such as sex and power, and the Internet and pornography.Download teacher guide